cerfacs-globc/icclim/doc/source/references/icclim_index_api.rst

 **2. For precipitation indices**, the thresholds are computed from the set of wet days (i.e. days when daily precipitation amount >= 1.0 mm) in the base period.
-In *Icclim* these thresholds represent an 2D array.
+In *icclim* these thresholds represent an 2D array.